How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 When used on the floor, this kind of housing allows the LED strip to be walked over without getting damaged.

-How To Hide LED Light Connectors?
+How To Hide LED Light Power Cord And Connectors?

 You can buy tape which you simply apply straight to the wall – it will have a raised center where the cables sit.